Iterative Methods for Vecchia-Laplace Approximations for Latent Gaussian Process Models: Experiments using simulated data

 We use a random ordering for the Vecchia approximation in Iterative-VL and Cholesky-VL since this often gives very good approximations \citep{guinness2018permutation}.
 For prediction, the observed locations appear first in the ordering, and the prediction locations are only conditioned on the observed locations.
 We could not detect any differences in our results when also conditioning on the prediction locations.
 For GPVecchia, we use the maxmin ordering in combination with the response-first ordering and full conditioning (``RF-full") for prediction as recommended by \citet{zilber2021vecchia} and \citet{katzfuss2020vecchia}.
 If not noted otherwise, we use $m=20$ number of neighbors for training and prediction.

-For the iterative methods, if not stated otherwise, we use the VADU preconditioner given in \eqref{P_VADU} and set the number of random vectors for STE and SLQ to $t=50$.
-For the CG algorithm, we use a convergence tolerance of $10^{-3/2}$.
-Further decreasing this does not change the results.
+For the iterative methods, if not stated otherwise, we use the VADU preconditioner given in \eqref{P_VADU}, set the number of random vectors for STE and SLQ to $t=50$, and use a rank of $k=50$ for the LRAC preconditioner.
+For the CG algorithm, we use a convergence tolerance of $10^{-2}$ for calculating marginal likelihoods and gradients, and a tolerance of $10^{-3}$ for predictive variances.
+Further decreasing the CG tolerance does not change the results.
 For predictive distributions, we use simulation-based predictive variances with $s=2000$ samples unless stated otherwise.
 Further, we adopt a sample average approximation \citep{kim2015guide} when maximizing the marginal likelihood.
-As optimization method, we use gradient descent with Nesterov acceleration, except for GPVecchia, for which we follow \citet{zilber2021vecchia} and use the Nelder-Mead algorithm provided in the \texttt{R} function \texttt{optim}.
+As optimization method, we use the L-BFGS algorithm, except for GPVecchia, for which we follow \citet{zilber2021vecchia} and use the Nelder-Mead algorithm provided in the \texttt{R} function \texttt{optim}.
 We have also tried using the BFGS algorithm in \texttt{optim} for GPVecchia, but this often crashed due to singular matrices.
 The calculation of gradients is not supported in \texttt{GPVecchia}.